MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 ### Simpson's Paradox

 - A Phenomenon that shows how powerful and dangerous statistics can be.
 Sometimes just grouping the data differently for analysis, can make conclusions disappear or even reversed.

-### Statistical vs Practical Significance

-- Using **confidence intervals** and **hypothesis testing**, you are able to provide **statistical significance** in making decisions.
-- However, it is also important to take into consideration **practical significance** in making decisions. **Practical significance** takes into consideration other factors of your situation that might not be considered directly in the results of your hypothesis test or confidence interval.
-Constraints like **space**, **time**, or **money** are important in business decisions.
-However, they might not be accounted for directly in a statistical test.